AltuRome/LPU-TGPA-Calculation/README.md

 # TGPA Calculator

-The Program is used to calculate TGPA for LPU students.
+The Program is mainly made to check how grade changes in each subject will effect the CGPA so subjects for improvement can be taken in a more efficient manner.